 Custom hybrid configurations can can also be designed using a combination of both an electronic, typically AC, absorber (for fast torque control) and a large water brake (for inexpensively adding very-high test power capacity).
 Control of the pair is handled via DYNO-MAX “Pro.”
 While their complexity is typically only justified for some sophisticated high-output applications, hybrids make it possible to cost effectively build lower inertia and faster response dynamometers, (with motoring capabilities) than can be had using any single braking technology alone.

 High speed spindle bearings and matching grease seals are targeted to testing high-RPM performance engines.
-Our absorbers feature Zerk grease fittings for easier maintenance, and we even offer an auto-lube kit for extended duration testing.
-Most replacement bearings and their seals are available locally, and they are engineered for convenient field replacement.
+Absorbers feature grease ports and/or sealed bearings for balancing ease of service with long run time.
+We even offer an auto-lube option for extended duration testing.
+Replacement bearing and seal kits are available, and they are engineered for convenient field replacement.
 These features are combined into a design which minimizes the number of moving wear parts, rendering expensive downtime a non-issue.